mohamedfarag22/Procurement-AI-Assistant/README.md

 ## How to run
 ### Prerequisites

-# The folder named "Final Chat-bot" have full code to run the chat-bot application by main.py and the folder have back-end ,front-end and EDA modulus and notebooks.
+# The folder named "Final_Chatbot" have full code to run the chat-bot application by main.py and the folder have back-end ,front-end and EDA modulus and notebooks.

 ---
 - Install **Python 3.12**